Work Together to Create Meaningful Experiences

 Continue Your Engineering Journey

-During the EFTW Achievement Summit, several teams whose projects take an innovative approach to addressing social issues will receive the “Good Deed Award," a cash prize that will be allocated by the winning teams to a chosen non-profit.
+Select projects that take an innovative approach to adding social value will receive the EFTW Impact Award, a cash prize that will be allocated by winning teams to a chosen non-profit.

 Meet teens who have used our programs as a launching pad for their engineering journeys!